Selected departure May 2019

 Today’s Egyptians are immensely proud of their ancient lineage and with typical middle-eastern courtesy and hospitality they are some of the most welcoming and friendly people you are likely to meet.

-You should arrive at the airport to take your direct flight to Cairo.
+You should arrive at the airport to take your flight to Cairo.
 After our late evening arrival, we transfer to our home for the next 14 nights, the MS Darakum.

 After breakfast we’ll explore Old Cairo’s Christian history with a visit to the remarkable 9th century ‘Hanging Church’, built over a gateway to the Roman-era Babylon fortress.
 With its wooden barrel-roofed interior this makes for a fascinating introduction to Egypt’s long Coptic heritage.
 We continue to the Coptic Museum and the nearby Ben Ezra synagogue, said to be the place where the Pharaoh’s daughter found Moses in his basket amongst the reeds.
 We return to our ship for lunch.